 Merchant level sales agents (MLS) are individual professionals who don’t work for any particular company.
 They find businesses like yours and set them up with services from an ISO, in return receiving a residual commission.
 Sometimes, agents are also your point of contact for customer service.

 So, these are the various gears and cogs that make the wheels turn on a credit card transaction.
 Now that you understand all of that, we can break down exactly how your credit card processing fees are calculated.
-Of course, when you use CardFellow, all of the fees are laid out in detail for each processing quote you receive.
+Of course, when you use CardFellow, our system lays out all fees in detail.
 We do all the legwork for you.

-When a customer uses his credit card at your business, there are really three sources of fees being collected:
+When a customer uses his credit card at your business, there are really three sources of fees:

 - Interchange.
 This is where most of the expense of a credit card transaction comes from.
 It’s a complicated system of fees, rates, and guidelines.
 The stakeholders of Visa and MasterCard (the large card-issuing banks) essentially set the amount an acquiring (merchant) bank has to pay them when a charge occurs.
 These rates are the same for everyone, no matter who processes the transaction, so you might think of them as wholesale credit card processing rates.